AnujaK/chrome-gae-sync/README.md

 2.1.
 In the left navigation bar, under "APIS & AUTH" section, click on APIs and enable Google+API.
 Once done you will see Google+API at the top with status ON (ON button is displayed in green).

 2.2.
 Generate Client ID for OAuth - TODO
+In Google Developers Console, click on "Create new Client ID" under "APIS & AUTH".
+A pop-up appears which contains options to select type of application for which client ID is to be generated.
+We will need client ID for web application and Chrome application.
+Click on "Web application" as APPLICATION TYPE and in the textbox labeled as AUTHORIZED JAVASCRIPT ORIGINS, enter URL of your application.
+In this case we entered http://chrome-gae-sync.appspot.com, which is the deployment URL and http://localhost:8888 for local testing.
+You can enter multiple URLs.
+AUTHORIZED REDIRECT URI will get updated accordingly.
+Click on "Create Client ID".
+We can even revisit the project later in the console and authorized origins.

+To generate client ID for Chrome application, again click on "Create new Client ID" and select "Installed application" as APPLICATION TYPE and INSTALLED APPLICATION TYPE as "Chrome Application".
+Click on "Create Client ID".

 2.3.
 Consent Screen - Select Email address, enter product name and click Save.
 You can also enter optional fields like home page url, logo etc.